firasbaccouch1/Za3touri/README.md

 #To run the project on your local machine:

-clone the repository
+clone the repository <br>
-run composer install to install the dependencies create a .env file and set your database configuration run php artisan migrate --seed to create the database tables run php artisan serve to start the local server run npm install and npm run watch to compile the front-end assets. run php artisan websocket:serve to run the real-time notification Thank you for considering our project!
+run composer install to install the dependencies<br>
+create a .env file and set your database configuration<br>
+run php artisan migrate --seed to create the database tables<br>
+run php artisan serve to start the local server<br>
+run npm install and npm run watch to compile the front-end assets.<br>
+run php artisan websocket:serve to run the real-time notification<br>
+Thank you for considering our project!<br>